Last updated: 1 May 2018

 - needs a building consent

-- together with other work consented in the past two years, has an estimated value of at least 25 per cent of the building’s value.
+- together with other work consented in the past two years, has an estimated value of at least 25 per cent of the building's value and is more than $150,000.

 Councils determine whether building work amounts to substantial alterations when they receive a building consent application.
 This decision is based on criteria set in regulations.
 Check with your council if you think work you plan to do on your building could be considered substantial alterations.